Oyun-Teknolojileri/ToolKit/README.md

 - Search for ToolKitProject and select it
 - Fallow the instructions, this will create a new blank project

-This way allows you to build an application entierly from scrach using the ToolKit engine.
+This way allows you to build an application entirely from scratch using the ToolKit engine.
 Alternatively you can use the ToolKit editor to create an interactivity plugin and publish the product as a web project or executable.

 ### Projects in the solution

 #### Engine
 - *ToolKit project* is the engine it self.
-- *Editor project* is the 3d editor to create conent for your projects.
+- *Editor project* is the 3d editor to create content for your projects.
 - *Import project* is the executable that Editor is utilizing for importing the resources for projects.

 #### Sample